Division of Book History

 Book history research encompasses the book and other document types as physical objects as well as the interaction between the individual, society and graphical communication through out history.
 The material and social history of print culture, and the function and significance of graphical techniques in empirical and historical as well as theoretical terms constitute key areas of the divisions research along with questions concerning images and typography.
 Currently, special attention is being paid to research into the relations between typography and politics in communist Romania; the publishing house Cavefors; the history and function of sewing patterns in the print culture of the 1800s and 1900s; books ability to do politics as well as southern Sweden's early print history, with particular regard to typography and local print culture issues.
 The division has a PhD program in Book history.

 Recent research outputs

-View All (163)
+View All (169)